top of page

 Discover Montessori in action—book your visit today and explore our unique learning community.
 Discovery Session DISCOVER WHAT IS POSSIBLE Home / Discovery Session / Begin your family’s journey with Central Coast Montessori.
 Discovery Session Dates The below list shows upcoming dates, click to register: Tue, 30 Sep, 7:30pm - 8:30pm AEST About the Discovery Session Join our 1-hour online Discovery Session to explore the Montessori philosophy and discover how Central Coast Montessori approaches education.
 This session offers prospective families the chance to gain deeper insights into our learning environments, the Montessori method, and the ways we support children and families on their educational journey.
 To attend, please first submit an enquiry and our admissions team will provide you with a registration access code.
 We ask all families to attend a Discovery Session and attend a campus tour before proceeding with an application to enrol.
 These steps ensure you have a thorough understanding of Montessori education and what makes our learning community unique.

-• Governance | Central Coast Montessori
+• Careers | Central Coast Montessori

 Search Results